 This approach transforms passive reading into active learning, enabling users to grasp complex information and apply it effectively.

-Learning with Business Chat in Microsoft 365 Copilot
+Learning with Microsoft 365 Copilot Chat

-Cheng also highlights the potential of Business Chat as a powerful learning tool.
+Cheng also highlights the potential of Copilot Chat as a powerful learning tool.
 Instead of relying on traditional search engines, users can ask Copilot to explain concepts in a way that’s tailored to their level of understanding.
 For example, a user from a non-technical background can ask Copilot to simplify explanations or provide relevant examples, making learning more personalized and accessible.
 This feature turns Copilot into a personal tutor, capable of adapting to individual learning styles.

 Another significant benefit Cheng discusses is using Copilot to improve the quality of work deliverables.
 Beyond just drafting and editing documents, Copilot can suggest improvements such as adding visualizations or refining content to make it more compelling.
 This ensures that users not only complete tasks efficiently but also produce higher-quality outcomes that stand out.